feiglab/ProteinStructureEmbedding/README.md

 ...
 ```

-### Troubleshooting

-- Ensure all paths are correct and the necessary files are accessible.
-- Verify that the pre-trained model files are in the correct directory and are properly named.
-- Check your Python environment if you encounter dependency errors.
-- If the script fails with a CUDA error and you are running on a GPU, make sure your device has sufficient memory and is compatible.

 ### Notes

 - The script is capable of handling multiple input files and can process them in batches if specified.